nabilpurkar/tools/quick-script/Vault/vault-k8s-init/readme.md

 2. Rotate the root token after initial setup
 3. Consider implementing proper key sharing mechanisms for production
 4. Do not commit the keys directory to version control
+5. When performing manual steps, secure the unseal keys and root token immediately
+6. Consider using Vault's auto-unseal feature for production environments

 ## 🔄 What the Script Does
 1. Checks if Vault is initialized